 — Oh goody, are we going hunting?
 How delightful.
 She purred.

-I almost wanted to put it back in the drawer just to spite her, but I know better than that.
+I almost wanted to put it back in the drawer just to spite her, but I knew better than that.
 I don’t go out without my lighter or the slingshot.

 Last winter I left the house with empty pockets.
 Stupid.
 Stupid me.
 I ended up in a ravine, unable to climb out overnight.
 I couldn’t get a fire going and nearly lost my fingers from frostbite.
 No food in me for over 48 hours and Helena did not like that.
 It was not pretty, and trying to explain my injuries was a nightmare, but being stuck in the hospital had made everything ten times worse.
 No more hospitals for me, thank you.